Nastel/jkool-rum-plugin/README.md

 ###Obfuscate

-We stringly recommend that you obfuscate this file prior to releasing it into a production environment, because your jKool API access token is embedded in the javascript RUM plugin.
+We strongly recommend that you obfuscate this file prior to releasing it into a production environment, because your jKool API access token is embedded in the javascript RUM plugin.
 A good obfuscation tool can be found here:

 http://yui.github.io/yuicompressor/